Baseball color line: Jackie Robinson and Larry Doby

-The color line was breached when Rickey, with the support of new commissioner Happy Chandler, signed the African American player Jackie Robinson in October 1945, intending him to play for the Dodgers.
-Chandler later wrote in his biography that although he risked losing his job as commissioner, he could not in good conscience tell black players they could not play with white players when they had fought alongside them in World War II.
+The color line was breached when Rickey, with the support of new commissioner Happy Chandler, signed Jackie Robinson in October 1945, intending him to play for the Dodgers.
+Chandler mentioned that "If a Black boy can make it on Okinawa and Guadalcanal [in fighting World War II], hell, he can make it in baseball."
 After a year in the minor leagues with the Dodgers' top minor-league affiliate, the Montreal Royals of the International League, Robinson was called up to the Dodgers in 1947.
 He endured epithets and death threats and got off to a slow start.
 However, his athleticism and skill earned him the first ever Rookie of the Year award, which is now named in his honor.

-Less well-known was Larry Doby, who signed with Bill Veeck's Cleveland Indians in 1947 to become the American League's first African American player.
+In 1947, Larry Doby signed with Bill Veeck's Cleveland Indians to become the American League's first black player.
 Doby, a more low-key figure than Robinson, suffered many of the same indignities that Robinson did, albeit with less press coverage.
 As baseball historian Daniel Okrent wrote, "Robinson had a two year drum roll, Doby just showed up."
 Both men were ultimately elected to the Baseball Hall of Fame on the merits of their play.
-Willard Brown played briefly in 1947 for the St. Louis Browns and was the first African American player to hit a home run in the American League.
+Willard Brown played briefly in 1947 for the St. Louis Browns and was the first black player to hit a home run in the American League.
 He too was elected to the Hall of Fame based on his career in the Negro leagues.
-Due to their success, teams gradually integrated African Americans on their rosters.